Understanding Cone Geometry

 The most popular conical dripper

 60° cone angle, spiral ribs, large single hole.
 Very fast flow.
 Requires precise pouring technique.
 Highly expressive—small technique changes yield big flavor differences.
+Designed in 2004 by Hario, the V60 revolutionized specialty coffee brewing.3

 Bee House